voostindie/magisto/README.md

 The source directory is an optional argument and defaults to the current one.

 The `-f` flag enforces that files that would normally be skipped are also processed.
-This can be useful in some edge cases, like when you've changed the custom page template.
+This can be useful in some edge cases.
 You shouldn't need it for day to day usage.
+There's no need to set this flag after you've changed the custom template, because then Magisto will automatically re-convert all Markdown files.

 When executed with valid arguments, Magisto: